hcientist/OnlinePythonTutor/wishlist.md

   - adjustable font sizes in both editor and visualizer
   - adjustable sizes for all widgets, and *remember* the user-adjusted sizes
   - on mobile, some users reported issues with writing or copy-pasting code in the editor (I only have iOS, maybe test on Android emulators/devices too)
-    - one bug report said: 'In the mobile version we have to give a space before pressing enter, if not done then last symbol or alphabet will get removed'
+    - from a bug report: 'In the mobile version we have to give a space before pressing enter, if not done then last symbol or alphabet will get removed'
 - internationalization/localization of the UI into other popular languages
 - dark mode UI
 - change the name of the site to something more language-agnostic, since it's about way more than Python by now.
 Python Tutor has a strong brand and natural SEO at this point, so maybe keep that but then either have a more general umbrella project name or an "everything-else-tutor" for all other languages